Mounika1005/Database-Creation--SQL-Server-DBMS/README.md

 # Database-Creation--SQL-Server-DBMS
 Created a "SCHEDULE" database using SQL server DBMS containing  12 mandatory attributes

+# Repository content
+* Data Folder -- Contains all the tables and RAW Data details
+* Schedule_Database sql file
+* ER Diagram
+* Logical Data Modeling - Relational Model
+* Functional Dependency
+* Queries Folder -- Contains all the queries executed
+* Query Outout Folder -- Contains all the outputs of the queries run

 # Following are the attributes for the database:
 * NetID
 * StudentName